In times of trouble, confusion, murkiness, tumult, chaos, despair, feelings of everything is lost.

 Just like the environmental movement, nobody wants dirty air.

-Nobody wants dirty water, but the way they set it up, if you oppose them, oh, you must be for dirty air.
+But the way they set it up, if you oppose them, oh, you must be for dirty air.

 Oh, you must not have a problem with dirty water.

-No, I don't like those little.
+No, I don't like those at all.

-Liberalism is the pursuit of the emotional.
+And they get – remember I said yesterday, liberalism is the pursuit of the emotional.

 It is much easier to build a movement and attract followers, connecting to them emotionally than it is intellectually.

-And conservatism, for everything else it is, is an intellectual pursuit, in addition to whatever else it is.
+And conservatism, for everything else it is, is an intellectual pursuit in addition to whatever else it is.

-And there's nothing intellectual, pursuit or otherwise about liberalism.
+And there's nothing intellectual, pursuit or otherwise, about liberalism.

 It's all emotion.